Murray Cod (2020)

 Victoria

-The last State-wide recreational catch survey, conducted two decades ago in 2000–01, estimated that 11 943 Murray Cod were harvested, equating to around 27.4 t [Henry and Lyle 2003].
-Subsequently, between 2006 and 2008, creel surveys conducted on selected river reaches including the Goulburn, Ovens, Loddon and Murray Rivers [Fulton 2011] estimated total catch at more than 98 000 Murray Cod, of which just over 6 500 were harvested.
+The last State-wide recreational catch survey, conducted two decades ago in 2000–01, estimated that 11,943 Murray Cod were harvested, equating to around 27.4 t [Henry and Lyle 2003].
+Subsequently, between 2006 and 2008, creel surveys conducted on selected river reaches including the Goulburn, Ovens, Loddon and Murray Rivers [Fulton 2011] estimated total catch at more than 98,000 Murray Cod, of which just over 6,500 were retained.
 There is no more recent information on recreational harvest or effort at state level.
+Numerous measures are implemented to limit fishing mortality.
+Murray Cod are protected in Victorian rivers by a fishing slot limit, with a minimum size limit of 55 cm and a maximum size limit of 75 cm between which fish may be legally retained.
+A closed season applies from 1 September to 30 November inclusive [Victorian Fisheries Authority 2021].
+In recent years most Murray Cod were below the minimum legal size limit of the fishing slot [Bell et al. 2023].

-The increasing CPUE trends in five of six indicator rivers suggest that recovery of Murray Cod abundance and biomass has been occurring since at least 2014.
+The increasing CPUE trends in six of seven indicator rivers suggest that recovery of Murray Cod abundance and biomass has been occurring since at least 2014.
 Natural recruitment, substantial stocking of hatchery-reared Murray Cod into Victorian waters during the past two decades, and current fishing regulations appear to have facilitated some degree of stock recovery in most rivers.
 However, there are still low numbers of large mature fish in most rivers.

 The above evidence indicates that the biomass of this stock is likely to be depleted and that recruitment is likely to be impaired.
 However, over the past five years, electrofishing CPUE and studies of the relative contributions made by stocked fish or natural recruitment to the populations indicate that the stock is recovering.
 The above evidence also indicates that the current level of fishing mortality should allow the stock to continue to recover from its recruitment impaired state.